Last Known Date of Attendance Reporting

 Students are expected to regularly attend classes in which they are enrolled.
 Students who decide to stop attending courses should immediately withdraw from those course(s) prior to the course withdrawal deadline specified on the academic calendar.
 Students who do not officially withdraw from a course (or courses) they are not attending may be reported by their instructor as having a last date of attendance.
 When this happens, the student will remain responsible for any financial liability, less applicable refunds they have incurred associated with the last date of attendance reported, and for any academic consequences associated with the last date of attendance reported and the assignment of the WN or FN grade.

-After the drop/add period each term, a last date of attendance reporting by a faculty member will result in that automatic assignment of either a grade of WN (withdrawal for non-attendance) or FN (failure for non-attendance) by the Registrar’s Office as follows:
+After the drop/add period each term, a last date of attendance reporting by a faculty member will result in the automatic assignment of either a grade of WN (withdrawal for non-attendance) or FN (failure for non-attendance) by the Registrar’s Office as follows:

 - A grade of WN (withdrawal for non-attendance) will be issued if the last known date of attendance is within the course withdrawal period specified on the academic calendar.
 A WN grade is treated the same as a W (withdrawal) grade in that it will not affect a student’s term or overall GPA.

 - A grade of FN (failure for non-attendance) will be issued if the last known date of attendance is after the course withdrawal period specified on the academic calendar.
-An FN grade is treated the same as a failing grade in that it will be included in a students’ term and overall GPA.
+An FN grade is treated the same as a failing grade in that it will be included in a student's term and overall GPA.

 - Once a faculty member has reported a last date of attendance, the student will no longer be able to attend or participate in the class.